Understanding Food Labels

 Fresh

-Contrary to what you might expect, the label “fresh” is used only on poultry to indicate that the meat was not cooled below 26 degrees F. Poultry does not have to be labeled as “frozen” until it reaches zero degrees F. This can be misleading to customers who assume that label means meat has not been frozen, processed or preserved in any way.
-The USDA does not define or regulate the use of the “fresh” label on any other type of products.
+Contrary to what you might expect, the label “fresh” is used only on poultry to indicate that the meat was not cooled below 26°F. Poultry must be labeled “frozen” only when it reaches 0°F. This can be misleading, as many consumers assume that the label means the meat hasn’t been frozen, processed, or preserved in any way.
+The USDA doesn’t define or regulate “fresh” levels on any other type of product.

 “Pasture-raised” or “pastured” means that animals spent at least some time outdoors on pasture, feeding on grass or forage.
-However, there are no government standards for this label, including how much of its life the animal spent on pasture.
+However, there are no government standards for this label, including how much time the animal spent on pasture.

 Bioengineered (GMOs)

-Despite industry claims, there is no scientific consensus regarding the safety of GMO foods, and the weak approval process for new GMO crops relies solely on testing by the companies that want to sell these new crops.
+Despite industry claims, there is no scientific consensus regarding the safety of GMO foods.
+Yet, the weak approval process for new GMO crops relies solely on testing by the companies that want to sell these new crops.
 That’s why we’re pushing to require clear labels on all foods with GMO ingredients.
-Only by standing up for transparency in our food will we get the information we want.
+Only by standing up for transparency in our food will we get the information we need.

 Enjoyed this article?